Loading Events

 • Horizontal electrodes in a metal box/enclosure – HCB

-• Vertical electrodes in open air – VOA (also in 2002 Edition)
+• Vertical electrodes in open air – VOA

 • Horizontal electrodes in open air – HOA

-• More choices for enclosure types and sizes
+• Enclosure types and sizes

 • Enclosure correction factor calculation to adjust for specific enclosure size